hemarle/hemarle/README.md

 ### Hi there 👋
 It's nice to have you here.

+- 🔭 I’m a frontend developer with experience on React-Js, NEXT-JS, Firebase, Sanity.
-- 🔭 I’m currently learning Web3
+- 🔭 I’m currently learning Web3 (Solidity, metaverse, Nfts and co)
 - 👯 I’m looking to collaborate on any frontend job you have for me.
-- 🤔 I’m currently looking for junior frontend jobs or internships.
+- 🤔 I’m also available for any web devolpment gig you have for me
 - 📫 How to reach me: 08125047894 or dfmopeoluwa@gmail.com

 <!--